Enter your search word or phrase below:

 MDIV & Master of Social Work

 The MDiv/Master of Social Work dual degrees is offered completely online through CTS and Aurora University.
 Students are able to complete the requirements for both degrees simultaneously within four years.
 Students begin their first year at CTS developing leadership skills and a strong theological foundation.
 The following three years are done simultaneously at both institutions with combined field education and clinical pastoral education components.
 This combined program is ideal if you aspire to work at the intersection of ministry and social work, and require credentials in both areas.
 Application to each program is made separately to the respective institution.
 Learn more about our online degrees here.
+To learn more about Aurora University’s online MSW degree click here.

 Program Goals and Learning Outcomes: